rdanter/wrl-rpi-bsp/README.hardware.md

   * Raspberry Pi Zero Wireless
   * Compute Module

+NOTE: There is an official Wind River BSP for the Raspberry Pi 4.

 Further details of the Raspberry Pi hardware variations can be found on the [RaspberryPi.org][1] web site.